 What Is A Leaner Mirror & How Do I Style It?

 Leaner mirrors are very on-trend at the moment and particularly popular in contemporary interior design schemes.
 With these mirrors, the idea is to lean a long or full-length mirror against a wall rather than hang it.
 This creates a casual and informal look that offers a similar effect to a free-standing mirror.

 If you have room for a full-length mirror, then a floor standing leaner mirror can look great propped against a wall.
 They look really stylish when grouped with other objects such as a small occasional chair or side table and - as with most groupings - odd numbers work best!
 These are particularly great for those difficult ‘empty zones’ in large hallways or living areas as they become a small room-set of their own.

 Decorating With Mirrors

 How To Decorate A Wall With Mirrors

 For narrow rooms with long walls like hallways or corridors, mirrors can be used to add the illusion of width by mirroring one side wall.
-In a recent project for a large residential property in the Cotswolds, we used antiqued mirror panels in this way (pictured above).
+In a recent project for a large residential property in the Cotswolds, we used antiqued mirror panels in this way (pictured below).
 Plain mirrored glass would've also worked here but we decided to use antique mirror to add texture and interest by bringing a sophisticated feel to an otherwise long and narrow space.
 Get in touch with our Interior Design team to find out more.

 How To Arrange Multiple Mirrors On The Wall